Opinion | Biden is doing the right things on Myanmar. But will it matter?

 Some in Washington blame the Obama administration for the current predicament, because he removed all sanctions (and thereby relinquished all leverage) when the military first promised to support the transition to democracy.
 In recent years, both Democrats and Republicans rightly distanced themselves from Aung San Suu Kyi when she defended the military’s atrocities against the Rohingya.
 But it seems clear now that U.S. engagement with Myanmar’s democratic leaders was too narrowly focused on her in the first place.

 Neither the Trump nor Obama administrations devoted the attention and resources necessary to maintain significant U.S. influence in Myanmar, much less compete with China there.
 Beijing’s relationship with the Myanmar military is complicated, but China’s investment and involvement there outweigh the United States and its European allies combined.
-As for Myanmar’s regional neighbors, as Biden’s incoming Agency for International Development chief Samantha Power tweeted, “Most decide to look the other way.”
+As for Myanmar’s regional neighbors, as Biden’s incoming Agency for International Development chief, Samantha Power, tweeted, “Most decide to look the other way.”

 The Biden administration’s return to competence is welcome, and it’s hard to disagree with its policies.
 But a sober assessment shows that their effects may be negligible because American influence in Myanmar has waned so much.
 The Biden team earns good marks for process, but its actions actually raise a more disturbing question: Does any of this matter in a world that has moved on from American leadership?